 Will the Dutch soon be moving en masse to the higher grounds of the Veluwe and holidaying in the Wadden Sea in Drenthe?
-On 9 February, Vrij Nederland published a great longread (in Dutch) on dealing with rising sea levels.
+On February 9, Vrij Nederland magazine published a great longread (now available in English) on dealing with rising sea levels.
 Many experts from Utrecht University had their say, including Maarten Kleinhans, Michiel van den Broeke, Roderik van de Wal, Marjolijn Haasnoot and Kim Cohen.
 The magazine asked the latter to draw a map of the Netherlands as it may appear in the year 2300 in an extreme scenario.

 Longread Vrij Nederland magazine